 We've previously written about the Fastpass+ strategy that we swear by, but we didn't load that post with examples.
-It's been a while since we did a trip where we were focused 100% on getting rides in, but at a recent trip we did have a few moments where we applied our strategy to avoid some big waits.
+It's been a while since we did a trip on July 4, one of the busiest days according to the Walt Disney World crowd calendars, where we were focused 100% on getting rides in, but at a recent trip we did have a few moments where we applied our strategy to avoid some big waits.
 Here are some examples of our Fastpass strategy at work.

 This trip took place over July 4 and July 5, so crowds were a bit heavier than usual due to the holiday, though it was still the middle of the week.
 The wait times we give are the observed wait times from Touring Plans.

 Moving our Fastpass Reservations to save 100 Minutes by Noon